 A Political Economy Analysis of Social Protection Programmes in Botswana

-This study seeks to establish whether the socio-economic, historical, political and institutional factors and actors support the drive or resistance to the SP policy and programmes and whether this has any implications on its sustainability.
-A mixed data collection approach sampled 200 actors (both state and non-state) to represent the general views of all involved.
-A Political Economy (PE) analysis was then carried out to establish the distribution and contestation of power and resources among the various groups and within different contexts.
+This study seeks to establish whether socio-economic, historical, political and institutional factors and actors support the drive or resistance to the SP policy and programmes, and whether this has any implications on its sustainability.
+A mixed data-collection approach sampled 200 actors, both state and non-state, to represent the general views of all involved.
+A political economy (PE) analysis was then carried out to establish the distribution and contestation of power and resources among the various groups and within different contexts.